-If you are wanting to know more about your rights and obligations under the Act, contact a business lawyer.
+In this article, we’ll outline the key provisions of the Act that you need to know.
+If you operate a food-related business in NSW, these are laws you need to be familiar with.
+If you want to know more about your rights and obligations under the Act, contact a business lawyer.

 What is the Food Act 2003 (NSW)?

-The Act outlines many offences that relate to food that you as a business owner should be aware of, including but not limited to:
+The Act outlines many offences that relate to food.
+As a business owner, you should be aware of these, which include:

 - Handling or selling unsafe or unsuitable food;

 - Falsely describing the food for sale or misleading customers;

 - Not complying with the Food Standards Code; or

 - Incorrectly labelling your beef products, such as its quality, classification, category, cut or grade.

 You can defend sanctions for violations of the Act if:

 - All reasonable precautions were taken and you exercised due diligence to avoid the offence